Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-\paragraph{Classical theory of local asymptotic normality (LAN).} Our main focus in this paper is the setting where~$L_n(\theta)$ is a negative log-likelihood, meaning that~$\ell_z(\theta) = -\log p_\theta(z)$ where~$p_\theta(\cdot)$ is some probability density supported on~$\Z$.
-In this case,~$\wh\theta_n$ maximizes the likelihood of observing the i.i.d.~sample~$(Z_1,..., Z_n)$ from~$\cP_{\theta}$ ranging over some \textit{parametric family}~$\Distrib = \{\cP_\theta, \; \theta \in \Theta\}$.
+Our main focus in this paper is the setting where~$L_n(\theta)$ is a negative log-likelihood, that is~$\ell_z(\theta) = -\log p_\theta(z)$ where~$p_\theta(\cdot)$ is some probability density supported on~$\Z$.
+In this case,~$\wh\theta_n$ maximizes the likelihood of observing the i.i.d.~sample~$(Z_1,..., Z_n)$ from~$\cP_{\theta}$ ranging over a \textit{parametric family}~$\Distrib = \{\cP_\theta, \; \theta \in \Theta\}$.
 In reality,~$\Distrib$ may or may not contain the actual data-generating distribution~$\cP$.
 When~$\cP \in \Distrib$, we say that the parametric model corresponding to $\Distrib$ is \textit{well-specified}; in this case, ERM becomes the maximum-likelihood estimator (MLE).
-Otherwise, the model is called \textit{misspecified}; ERM can then be regarded as MLE under model misspecification, or \textit{quasi} maximum likelihood estimator~\cite{white1982maximum}.
+Otherwise, the model is called \textit{misspecified}, and ERM can be regarded as MLE under model misspecification, or \textit{quasi} maximum likelihood estimator~\cite{white1982maximum}.
 In this case,~$\cP_{\theta_*}$ corresponds to the ``projection'' of~$\cP$ onto the family~$\Distrib$ in the sense of the Kullback-Leibler divergence, and the quasi MLE approximates~$\cP_{\theta_*}$ by replacing~$\cP$ with the empirical distribution~$\cP_n$.
-Now, this work has been motivated by the following question:

-To clarify and substantiate~\eqref{Q}, let us briefly review the main results of the LAN theory.
-Most of them, see monographs~\cite{lehmann2006theory,ibragimov2013statistical,vdv,borovkov}, rely on the \textit{local regularity} assumptions about the log-likelihood, allowing for a second-order Taylor expansion of~$L(\theta)$ around~$\theta_*$.
-In particular, it is assumed that~$L(\theta)$ is sufficiently smooth at~$\theta_*$, which is an internal point of~$\Theta$, so that the first-order optimality condition for~$\theta_*$ reduces to~$\nabla L(\theta_*) = 0$.
+Our goal in this section is to give a brief overview of the main results of the asymptotic theory of~$M$-estimation.
+Most of them, see monographs~\cite{lehmann2006theory,ibragimov2013statistical,vdv,borovkov}, rely on the \textit{local regularity} assumptions about the loss, allowing for second-order Taylor expansion of~$L(\theta)$ around~$\theta_*$.
+In particular, it is assumed that~$L(\theta)$ is sufficiently smooth at~$\theta_*$, which is an interior point of~$\Theta$, so that the first-order optimality condition for~$\theta_*$ reduces to~$\nabla L(\theta_*) = 0$.
 Moreover, the Hessian

 is assumed to be non-degenerate, i.e.,~$\He \succ 0$.
-When combined together, these assumptions allow to derive the \textit{local asymptotic normality} of quasi MLE: in the limit $n \to \infty$ with fixed~$d$, we have
+Finally, the empirical risk is assumed to be three times continuously differentiable at~$\theta_*$, see,~e.g.,~\cite{lehmann2006theory}.
+When combined together, these assumptions allow to derive, as a starting point, the \textit{local asymptotic normality} of quasi MLE: when~$n \to \infty$ with fixed~$d$,

-where~$\dto$ denotes convergence in law, and~$\Gr$ is the covariance matrix of the loss gradient at~$\theta_*$:
+where~$\dto$ denotes convergence in law, and~$\Gr$ is the covariance matrix of the loss gradient at~$\theta_*$ (also called Fisher's information matrix):